FiniteStateGit/tutorial-portfolio/content/02-cursor-raycast/02-02-raycastfunction.md

 If **Draw Raycast?** is set to **True**, the raycast will be drawn on-screen in the **Draw Color** for the **Draw Time** in *seconds*.

+>Note: The function's In and Out nodes are placed on the graph from the Script Canvas toolbar at the top of the graph.

 # The Function Node

 ![The Function](../images/02/rc-04.png "The Function")